electric-sql/electric/docs/examples/linear-lite.md

 # LinearLite example

 This LinearLite example is a simplified clone of [Linear](https://linear.app) developed using ElectricSQL.
-You can open it online at [linear-lite.electric-sql.com](https://linear-lite.electric-sql.com):
+We have two versions available online, one using [wa-sqlite](../integrations/drivers/web/wa-sqlite.md) at [linear-lite.electric-sql.com](https://linear-lite.electric-sql.com) and another using [PGlite](../integrations/drivers/web/pglite.md) at [linear-lite-pg.electric-sql.com](https://linear-lite-pg.electric-sql.com/):

 <div className="my-6">